+He kissed her again.
 “How did you know what was inscribed inside this ring?”
 His finger tenderly circled the band she now wore.

+Nora silenced her husband with a kiss.
 “I’ll tell you the whole story…” She folded her hand into his.

-“…Right after you tell me the story of how you came to wear it!”
+“Right after you tell me the story of how you came to wear it!”

 A tragic tornado struck Goliad, Texas on Sunday, May 18, 1902.
 Several churches were destroyed including the United Methodist Church , where fifty people were gathered.
 None of them survived.
 This tornado was one of the deadliest in Texas history.